repackel/repack/readme.md

 Based on element-ui.

-Repackaged TABLE and FORMITEM components that are frequently used in the management system.
+Repackaged the TABLE and FORMITEM components that are frequently used in management systems.

-It is designed to be configurable by object data.
+It was designed to be configurable from object data.

 ## 🛰️ Install
 ![NPM](https://nodei.co/npm/@repackel/repack.svg)